Skip to main content

 Leasehold

-If you own the leasehold of a property, you own the property but lease the ground it sits on from whoever owns the freehold, this is common with flats.
+If you own the leasehold of a property, you own the property, subject to the terms of the lease, for a period of time.
+Leaseholds are common with flats, however some houses can also be leasehold.
 The lease will be for a fixed period of time, up to 999 years, but can often be extended.
 For properties in which there are fewer than 70 years left on the lease it may be hard to get a mortgage.

 Lender